Bias in hiring: 5 ways to detect and remove it

 Job interviews are a critical stage in the hiring process where bias can influence outcomes, as unstructured interviews and in-person interview impressions often reward polish over competence.

 • Train interviewers to spot confirmation bias in hiring and to ask probing follow-ups rather than leading questions.
+Because people form opinions quickly based on first impressions, communication styles, or past experiences, avoid making assumptions and rely on scorecards.

 How this reduces bias: you compare like with like, reduce variance between interviewers, and avoid rewarding confidence over capability.